What is exercise and why is it important?

 Read more about how to reach and maintain a healthy weight.

-4. Exercise can manage stress levels and promote better sleep
+4. May manage stress levels and promote better sleep

-Mental health charity Mind suggests that physical activity can have a positive impact on mental health, helping to improve self-esteem and manage the symptoms of stress and anxiety.
+Mental health charity Mind suggests that physical activity may have a positive impact on mental health, helping to improve self-esteem and manage the symptoms of stress and anxiety.

 In combination with following a treatment plan, regular exercise has shown to be helpful in managing mild to moderate depression.
 During exercise, our body releases endorphins (known as the body’s ‘feel-good’ hormones) which can help to lift overall mood.